Brosem42/Michael_Scott_Bot/README.md

 ## How would I improve this project?
 * Implement more complex algorithms
-* Although I used arrays, I want to test out HashMap for fun in another program
+* Although I used array shuffle, I want to test out HashMap for fun in another program
 * Increase the amount of doors every round
 * Generate additional feedback on the game
 * Analyze data trends over a longer period of time